-The legendary CREB Track is OPEN.
+The legendary CREB Track is CLOSED.

 The 71km CREB Track, which starts just north of Daintree Village, is regarded as one of Australia’s most spectacular and challenging four-wheel-drive trails.